 But the need to recycle electronics does not only present an opportunity for those of us in business to provide those services to you.
-With corporate sustainability rising in importance, there is a good case for making the way you choose to part with your retired electronics part of your company’s green pitch.
+With corporate sustainability rising in importance, consider how you can reap the benefits too.
+For instance, make the way you choose to part with your retired electronics part of your company’s green pitch.

-Interestingly, although a KPMG survey shows North American companies have the highest rate of sustainability reporting in the world, one study found many firms have not linked their e-waste management with their sustainability strategies practices.
-This suggests there’s an untapped business opportunity to turn your efforts to correctly discard and reduce corporate e-waste into a sustainability — and competitive — advantage.
+Interestingly, a KPMG survey shows North American companies have the highest rate of sustainability reporting in the world.
+Yet, one study found many firms have not linked their e waste management with their sustainability strategies practices.
+This suggests there’s an untapped business opportunity.
+You can turn your efforts to correctly discard and reduce corporate e waste into a sustainability — and competitive — advantage.

-Since our reliance on technology is as inevitable as the need to eventually upgrade to something newer and better, you could choose to spotlight how your company is taking a responsible and environmentally sound approach to the disposal of your corporate e-waste.
+Our reliance on technology is as inevitable as the need to eventually upgrade to something newer and better.
+As a result, you could choose to spotlight your own company.
+Why now showcase how you’re taking a responsible and environmentally sound approach to the disposal of your corporate e waste?

 Improving business perception